oorestisime/gatsby-source-instagram/README.md

 The `paginate` parameter will influence the limit set for the api call (defaults to 100) and the `maxPosts` enables to limit the maximum number of posts we will store.
 Defaults to undefined.

 ### Hashtag scraping

+** Deprecated **

+Due to instagram adding a login screen for scraping calls this is no longer working on Cloud builders.
+I am currently researching a solution, ideas and PRs welcome.

 If you want to source nodes from hashtags then you need the following: